kxm90/mySclsp/README.md

 # 3) run below to check on the test coverage
 #  npx jest --coverage

-# Note: Didn't get a chance to code cases where there is no rate defined in scenario in which there may be more than one county with same zipcode for a given state and rate_area.
+# Note: Didn't get a chance to code 100% cases e.g. where there is no rate defined in scenario in which there may be more than one county with same zipcode for a given state and rate_area.
+Also, didn't get to fine tune logic/refactor code.
+But I tried some test scenarios, code-coverage and spot checked few test cases.